Best Hospital Asset Tracking Technologies and Practices

-Having accurate and up-to-date visibility of assets and inventory can help medical facilities in a number of different ways.
-It can help with asset depreciation calculations and can facilitate buying in bulk.
+Having accurate and up-to-date visibility of assets and inventory can help facilities in a number of different ways, such as calculating accurate asset depreciation figures and facilitating bulk procurements.
 Both of which can offer significant cost savings.

-Tracking can reduce the number of situations where an asset is unexpectedly unavailable, or can help to track down an asset which has gone missing.
+Deploying asset tracking can reduce the number of situations where an asset is unexpectedly unavailable.
+As well as tracking down an asset that might have gone missing.
 If an asset needs to be tracked down manually, this can have a negative impact on productivity.
-It’s estimated that around 6,000 nursing hours every month are lost in the US due to searching for equipment.
+In fact, it’s estimated that nurses spend around 6,000 hours a month searching for equipment.

-Installing an asset tracking system in hospitals can even help to support patient care and improve the patient experience.
-It can also help to notify staff when equipment requires maintenance, which helps to ensure assets remains compliant.
+Installing an asset tracking system in hospitals can even help to support patient care and improve the entire patient experience.
+It can also help to notify staff when equipment requires maintenance, which helps to ensure assets remain compliant.

 Manually recording hospital assets

-Manually tracking and managing assets, usually by inputting data into spreadsheets, can have some advantages.
-One main advantage is the low set-up and running costs.
+Manually tracking and managing assets via a spreadsheet, can have its advantages.
+One main benefit being the low set-up and running costs.

-But, a manual tracking system is only as good as the person who is updating it.
+But, a manual asset tracking system is only as good as the person who is updating it.
 For example, in a high-pressure situation where time is of the essence, which is common in a hospital setting, it can be easy to forget.
-On average, fraud and human error are costing businesses in the UK £98.6 billion a year (rahmanravelli.co.uk)
+On average, human error is costing businesses in the UK £98.6 billion a year.

 It can also be an extremely labour-intensive task and can quickly go out of date.